mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 On Windows: reinstall your driver (Windows Update often breaks tablet driver settings, reinstallation helps).

 #.
-Change API in Configure Krita -> Tablet Settings (for some devices, especially N-trig ones, Windows Ink work better, for some it's Wintab).
+Change API in :menuselection:`Settings --> Configure Krita --> Tablet Settings` (for some devices, especially N-trig ones, Windows Ink work better, for some it's Wintab).

 #.
 On Windows, Wacom tablets: if you get straight lines at the beginnings of the strokes, disable/minimize "double-click distance" in Wacom settings.